aaronkyle/social-development/terms/civil-society.md

 summary:
 -->

-The term "civil-society" refers to a network of actors, associations, agencies and institutions operating between the state and the market.
+The term **civil-society** refers to a network of actors, associations, agencies and institutions operating between the state and the market.
 Civil society organizations may include religious organizations, professional and trade associations, academic institutions, media groups, etc.

 #### References: